shea08/shea08.github.io/street.md

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/360.jpg" alt="Ben's 360 Photography">

 I am a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
 As a Street View Trusted photographer, my 360° images have been viewed over 1.3 million times.
+My product is for people who believe that their location must be seen.
 I am available to be hired in Minot and the surrounding areas.
 I can publish to Google Street View and link to your Google Business listing.
-My services include the photo shoot, editing, interactive VR tour, and web editing.
+My services include the photo shoot, editing, and web editing.

 A virtual tour is an innovative technology for clients to view your place of business.
 It will encourage your customers to visit in real life!
 My virtual tours generate more interest than your average photo or video.
 360 photos will rank your business higher in Google search listings and generate more views.
+My 360 photos will help your business gain greater online exposure.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9CLYaukFmMw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>